mmattavelli/dmarcus-app/README.md

 # dmarcus-app
-dMARCus - the simple and fast DMARC parser and analyzer dashboad
+dMARCus - the simple and fast DMARC report parser and analytics dashboard you can host on a lemon-powered raspberry pi